Deep Ad-hoc Beamforming: Supervised channel selection

-As presented above, both DNN1 and DNN2 are trained on single-channel data only instead of multichannel data collected by ad-hoc microphone arrays, which is an important merit for the practical use of DAB.
+To discriminate the channel selection model $g(\cdot)$ from DNN1, we denote $g(\cdot)$ as DNN2.
+As presented above, both DNN1 and DNN2 are trained on single-channel data only instead of multichannel data from ad-hoc microphone arrays, which is an important merit for the practical use of DAB.
 In practice, the training data of DNN1 and DNN2 need to be independent so as to prevent overfitting.